8th Street and St. Mark's Place: 20th century

 After the elevated train lines were demolished in the 1940s and 1950s, the real estate industry tried to entice residents to the St. Mark's Place area, describing the neighborhood as "East Village".
 This area became home to an underground scene, and as it was far from public transportation, it became rundown.
 A 1965 Newsweek article described the East Village by telling readers to "head east from Greenwich Village, and when it starts to look squalid, around the Bowery and Third Avenue, you know you're there."

 In the 1960s, Macdougal and West Eighth Streets, as well as St. Mark's Place, became a popular area for hippies.
 A women's clothing store, a pharmacy, and bookstores were replaced by fast food restaurants and other shops, directed toward the area's tourism base.
 By 1968, St, Mark's Place became a stopping point for tour buses, which formerly skipped the area.

 In 1977, St. Marks Place became the epicenter of punk rock, when Manic Panic opened its doors on July 7, 1977 (7/7/77).
 The shop quickly attracted musicians from Cyndi Lauper to the Ramones.

 In 1980, hot dog company Nathan's Famous moved into the location of a former bookstore on Eighth Street, to the anger of some Greenwich Village residents.
 However, other establishments, such as the B. Dalton bookstore, clothing stores, and shoe stores, started to attract tourists to the area.
 By the 1990s, the areas around both Eighth Street and St. Mark's Place were becoming rapidly gentrified, with new buildings and establishments being developed along both streets.
 The Village Alliance Business Improvement District was formed in 1993 to care for the area around Eighth Street.

+A section of West 8th Street was co-named Jimi Hendrix Way in June 2026.